Xinyao0118/p8105_hw6_xw2598/homework6.md

     ## 4 Albuquerque, NM        1
     ## 5 Albuquerque, NM        0

-#### For the city of Baltimore, MD, use the glm function to fit a logistic regression with resolved vs unresolved as the outcome and victim age, sex and race (as just defined) as predictors.
+##### (2)"Baltimore, MD": use the glm function to fit a logistic regression with resolved vs unresolved as the outcome and victim age, sex and race (as just defined) as predictors.

-**Save the output of glm as an R object; ** apply the broom::tidy to this object; and **obtain the estimate and confidence interval of the adjusted odds ratio for solving homicides comparing non-white victims to white victims keeping all other variables fixed.**
+*1)Save the output of glm as an R object *

+*2)apply the broom::tidy to this object*

+*3)obtain the estimate and confidence interval of the adjusted odds ratio for solving homicides comparing non-white victims to white victims keeping all other variables fixed.*

 ``` r
 #For the city of Baltimore, MD